GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim-new-features.md

 We have striven after standard compliance and fixed subtle mistakes and deviations from the spec that were detected in serialization routines.

 ## Better javadocs
-Java users can benefit from comprehensive api docs in maven projects such as `scim-client` and `oxtrust-scim`.
+Java users can benefit from comprehensive api docs in maven projects such as `scim-client2` and `oxtrust-scim`.

 # Important updates for developers